alderrunner/tools/README.md

 **Set the following environment variables:**

 My best way for Ubuntu was to create `*.conf` files in `$HOME/.config/environment.d/`.
-To load the new environment variables you need to log out and back in.
+To load the new environment variables restart your system.

 In `$HOME/.config/environment.d/xdg_home.conf`: